jakubSzurmak/warships/README.md

 - **threading** (built-in): For managing concurrency during multiplayer sessions.

-## Members Contributions
+## Members Contribution

-- **Jakub Szurmak**: Ships setup stage and all of the functionalities there, styling of the buttons and theme, network communication between the clients, collaborating on the implementation of battling logic and edge cases (gameHolder.py, shipManager.py, main.py)
+- **Jakub Szurmak**: Ships setup stage and all of the functionalities there, styling of the buttons and theme, network communication between the clients, collaborating on the implementation of battle logic and edge cases (gameHolder.py, shipManager.py, main.py)
-- **Kacper Sochacki**: Implementation of the battle phase and most of the functionalities in the BattleManager.py, thread locking, detecting enemy disconnect, shooting and receiving shots logic (battleManager.py, gameState.py)
+- **Kacper Sochacki**: Implementation of the battle phase and most of the functionalities in the BattleManager.py, thread locking, detecting enemy conncetion state changes, shooting and receiving shots logic (battleManager.py, gameState.py)